rayhonayusupova/rayhonayusupova/README.md

 Hi 👋, I'm Rayhona
-A passionate frontend developer from Uzbekistan Languages and Tools: python
+A passionate backend developer from Uzbekistan Languages and Tools: python